 Yet, choosing the right commercial windows for schools and educational facilities is a challenge

 Schools have unique design needs.
 The building itself serves a variety of stakeholders, including students, educators, administration, and facility staff.
 Plus, schools must be designed for a variety of functions, including academics, community events, and athletics.

-Ultimately, windows play a significant role in maximizing the functionality of the school.
+Ultimately, school windows play a significant role in maximizing the functionality of the building.

 The right window choice can enhance spaces with natural light, making them more conducive to learning or athletics.
 Windows also maximize efficiency, helping to reduce heating and cooling loads, and windows can help all stakeholders enjoy greater comfort by reducing exterior noise, balancing temperatures, and eliminating draftiness.

 So what should facilities managers do when choosing windows for a renovation or new construction project?
 Ultimately, there are several design principles facilities managers should understand, which can help better prepare the school for a renovation or replacement project.

 Schools that were built in the 1960s and 1970s often feature aging aluminum- or steel-framed windows.
 These windows, which have typically exceeded their service life, tend to create a number of problems in learning environments, including draftiness, uneven temperatures, and excessive noise transmittance.

 These problems can be offset by replacing the aging school windows.
 Yet, when selecting replacement windows, school facilities managers should focus on a few key areas – which also apply to new construction schools.

 One advantage of replacing old, leaky aluminum windows: Schools can reduce HVAC costs significantly.

 In particular, new commercial windows for schools tend to have a U-Factor in the 0.4 range, meaning they provide substantial insulation.
 And school windows also tend to have a solar heat gain coefficient of 0.5, meaning they better limit the amount of heat from the sun that’s transmitted through the window.